 TMDLs were also approved for the Lower Saluda River and tributaries Kinley Creek and Twelvemile Creek in September 2004.
-There is a NPDES facility permitted to discharge fecal coliform bacteria on Twelvemile Creek and one on the Saluda River.
+There are two NPDES facility permittpermits allowing the discharge of fecal coliform bacteria, one on Twelvemile Creek and one on the Saluda River.
 Much of this watershed has been incorporated into one or more MS4s.
 Possible sources of fecal coliform bacteria in the Twelvemile Creek watershed are leaking sewers, SSOs, failing septic systems, improper land application of manure, cattle watering in the creeks, wildlife, and urban runoff.
 Fecal coliform sources in the Saluda River and Kinley Creek watersheds are the same except for the exclusion of agricultural sources.
 The TMDLs require reductions of 89 to 92 percent in fecal coliform loading for these streams to meet the recreational use standard.
 The central portion of the project area along I-26, from US 176 (Broad River Road) to Tram Road are located within the limits of this TMDL.